Individual Volunteers

 Responsibilities:

-• Review permanent affordability documents, typically an affordability covenant, warranty deed and trust deed, with homebuyers
+• Review permanent affordability documents, typically an affordability covenant or a land lease, warranty deed and trust deed, with homebuyers

 • Answer homebuyer questions about the affordability documents

-• Sign review document stating that you reviewed the documents with the homebuyers
+• Sign and notarize a document stating that you reviewed the documents with the homebuyers

 Required: